-Furthermore, while most eGPU cases use Thunderbolt 3 as a means of interfacing with a laptop, the Graphics Amplifier uses a proprietary PCIe connector.
+Additionally, while most eGPU cases use Thunderbolt 3 as a means of interfacing with a laptop, the Graphics Amplifier utilizes a proprietary PCIe connector.
 Alienware claims that this technology is faster than Thunderbolt 3, and while that may be true, it heavily limits the versatility of the Graphics Amplifier, which is its primary drawback.

 The way that the Alienware Graphics Amplifier works is quite simple – once it is connected to a compatible laptop, the laptop’s internal GPU shuts down and the external GPU takes over until it is powered down or disconnected.

 The external GPU cannot work with the internal GPU via CrossFire or SLI, so you can’t get extra performance by matching up the internal and external GPU models.

 Furthermore, the Graphics Amplifier can be used with either the laptop’s integrated display or with an external monitor.
 The latter can be connected either to one of the laptop’s output ports or directly to the external graphics card.
 VR is also supported, provided that the graphics card and the laptop can actually handle it.

 Now, as we have stated above, the Graphics Amplifier uses a proprietary connector instead of Thunderbolt 3, so it is certified to work only with the following Alienware laptops, as listed on the official product page: